Emergent Chern-Simons Interactions in 3+1 Dimensions: Phenomena in Actively Chiral Superconductors

 The same condition also ensures the positivity of the energy.
 Indeed, since the electric field contribution is manifestly positive, at issue is only the positivity of the magnetic energy

 We can write this as

-When Eqn.\,(\ref{stability}) is satisfied the coefficients of these two manifestly positive terms will both be non-negative.
+When Eq.\,(\ref{stability}) is satisfied the coefficients of these two manifestly positive terms will both be non-negative.

-The stability condition Eqn.\,(\ref{stability}) requires, for $\beta \neq 0$, that $\gamma > 0$.
+The stability condition Eq.\,(\ref{stability}) requires, for $\beta \neq 0$, that $\gamma > 0$.
 Thus, it requires a non-zero effective photon mass, such as we have in superconductivity.
-Note that if the condition Eqn.~\eqref{stability} is relaxed, the modes at very low $k$ will still be stable since the $ A^2$ term dominates, and the same will be true for large $k$ modes where the $B^2$ term dominates.
+Note that if the condition Eq.~\eqref{stability} is relaxed, the modes at very low $k$ will still be stable since the $ A^2$ term dominates, and the same will be true for large $k$ modes where the $B^2$ term dominates.
 There will however be a region of intermediate $k$ where the $\vec A \cdot\vec B $ term will give an instability.
 In a more complete theory this instability could be cured by higher order terms and this would open for a non-trivial magnetic structure in the ground state.
-We will revisit this subject in a slightly different context in the Section III.
+We will revisit this subject in a slightly different context in the Sec.~\ref{sec:cm}.